stevecopley/quiz/README.md

 ```

 Note: The '--' separators are *not* valid Markdown, but serve as a clear indicator between sections

+The answers will always be displayed to the user in a *random order*.
+The order of the answers in the Markdown file is only important in that the **correct** answer must be the **first** one.

 # Scratch Support